 In Figure \ref{fig:sd} we plot a comparison of the gas and stellar surface density in our simulations to those of NGC 5055.
 The total gas surface density is a combination of THINGS HI \citep{walter2008} and H$_2$ as measured by HERACLES CO \citep{leroy2009}.
 The stellar surface density is from the GALEX nearby galaxy survey as reported in \citet{leroy2008}.
 Both of the model profiles are similar to the observational data within 10 kpc.
 The observed stellar surface density is $\sim30\%$ higher than in our galaxy.
 These radial distributions, especially the stellar distribution, are potentially important quantities in determining the outcomes of galaxy scaling relations \citep{ostriker2010}.

 For comparison, paper I \citep{benincasa2016}, used a static potential with no old stellar population.
-The presence of the heavy, old stellar disk has the effect of stabilizing the gaseous disk, but also acts as a driven for spiral structure.
-Locally, the old stellar disks is an important source of vertical gravity to limit the gas scale height.
+The presence of the heavy, old stellar disk has the effect of stabilizing the gaseous disk, but also acts as a driver for spiral structure.
+Locally, the old stellar disk is an important source of vertical gravity to limit the gas scale height.